-You may use the ▲ or ▼ keys to select SERVICE TESTS.
-Press the ■ key to enter the screen which allows access to a list of service tests.
+You may use the $\blacktriangle$ or $\checkmark$ keys to select SERVICE TESTS.
+Press the $\blacksquare$ key to enter the screen for access to a list of service tests.
 These tests provide an easy way for the service person to operate the system in various modes for operational confirmation and diagnostic troubleshooting during installation startup.
 The following five options are available in the submenu.